tprest/Fast-GSD/README.md

 =====================
 This software is a proof-of-concept Sage implementation of some of the algorithms described in [LP15].
 The article can be found on http://www.di.ens.fr/~lyubash/ and http://www.di.ens.fr/~prest/.
 More particularly, we focus on the Gram-Schmidt Orthogonalization (GSO) and Gram-Schmidt Decomposition (GSD) of NTRU lattices.
-Since we use some clever ideas of [GHN06] to speed up our algorithms by taking advantage of the symplectic structure of NTRU lattices, we also implemented some algorithms from [GHN06].
+Since we use some clever ideas of [GHN06] to speed up our algorithms by taking advantage of the symplectic structure of NTRU lattices, we also implemented the GSD algorithms from [GHN06].

 What does it contain?